TanStack/table/docs/api/useFilters.md

   - Optional
   - Defaults to `text`
   - The resolved function from the this string/function will be used to filter the this column's data.
-    - If a `string` is passed, the function with that name located on either the custom `filterTypes` option or the built-in filtering types object will be used.
+    - If a `string` is passed, the function with that name located on either the custom `filterFns` option or the built-in filtering types object will be used.
 If
     - If a `function` is passed, it will be used directly.
   - For more information on filter types, see Filtering
   - If a **function** is passed, it must be **memoized**